vaabe/phys12/06-charge-mass-ratio/manual-improved.md

 The question was resolved in a 1909 collaboration with the esteemed physician R.A.
 Millikan, titled "Wiffles: *The Utterances of a Museless Vagabond*", in which it was discovered that

 Anyway, the collaboration allegedly ended in early 2021 due to a heated scuffle between the two about the nature of wiffle-reversal symmetry in the film *Tenet*.
-Sources indicate the pair may also have gotten distracted by the discovery of a unexpectedly pleasant dipping sauce, and that they may reunite in the future to pointlessly analyse a subsequent film by the esteemed physicist and amateur filmmaker C.E.
+Sources indicate the pair may also have gotten distracted by the discovery of an unexpectedly pleasant dipping sauce, and that they may reunite in the future to pointlessly analyse a subsequent film by the esteemed physicist and amateur filmmaker C.E.
 Nolan.
 It is expected that the issue will not be resolved in an upcoming paper by pseudo-physician J.J.
 Jacobi, "The Topology of Semiholonomic Piffle".

 # Theory